tbnorth/multiproc/multiproc.md

 - `asyncio` ~= better `threading`<br/>(new in Python 3.4)
 - `multiprocessing` runs separate processes on separate CPU cores

+## Python GIL

+You may here / read:

+Python has a Global Interpreter Lock (GIL) which prevents it from executing code simultaneously.

+This **does not** apply to the `multiprocessing` module, which uses inter-process communication to coordinate separate processes.

 ## Cheap, disposable, or expensive, persistent